Ben Eine: Career

-At this time Eine contributed to sticker graffiti and was prolific in East London with his neon and black EINE stickers (multiple EINE names).
+Eine's neon and black EINE stickers (several EINE names) became prevalent in East London, and he also contributed to sticker graffiti.

-Eine first came to prominence in the "commercial" graffiti scene through his symbiotic partnership with the London graffiti artist Banksy; through Eine, Banksy was able to access the underground scene and through Banksy Eine accessed the commercial world.
+Eine first came to prominence in the "commercial" graffiti scene through his symbiotic partnership with the London graffiti artist Banksy; through Eine, Banksy was able to join the underground lifestyle and approach the business world from Banksy Eine.

-In his commercial work he has produced numerous lettering styles including Shutter, NewCircus, Neon, Elton, Vandalism, Tenderloin and Wendy.
+He developed a variety of lettering styles to use for commercial work, including Shutter, NewCircus, Neon, Elton, Vandalism, Tenderloin and Wendy.